patarapolw/reveal-md/README.md

 <small>Small character</small>
 ```

-Furthermore, you can reference other online CSS via
+Furthermore, you can reference other online CSS urls via
 - `// css=<URL>`